Onic Philippines: Season 4 (2019)

-Previously known as Dream High Gaming, Onic PH's lineup included OhMyV33Nus, Wise, RR Esports, Greed, Dlar, and Zico.
-RR Esports subsequently left, and Iy4knu took his place.
+Previously known as Dream High Gaming, ONIC PH's lineup included OhMyV33Nus, Wise, RR Esports, Greed, Dlar, and Zico.
+RR Esports subsequently left, with Iy4knu taking his place.
 Later, Dream High Gaming competed in the MPL-PH S4 Qualifiers, where they defeated Akosi Dogie's Rumble Royale.
-After acquiring Dream High Gaming's squad, ONIC Esports ID renamed as Onic PH, despite a newcomer team, is actually a monster in the league, destroying every team that they encountered, with Sunsparks the only team that can stop them back then.
-ONIC PH later finished 2nd place in the Regular Season, behind SunSparks.
+After acquiring Dream High Gaming's squad, ONIC Esports ID renamed as ONIC PH.
+Despite being a new team, they won against most of their opponents, with their only loss coming against Sunparks.
+ONIC PH later finished 2nd place in the Regular Season, behind Sunsparks.

 Season 5 (2020)

 Despite losing to Bren Esports and SunSparks during the regular season, the team subsequently swapped Greed for Fuzaken, and everyone anticipated them to finally win the championship.
 Despite being dropped to the Lower Bracket during the playoffs, they were able to advance to the Grand Finals by defeating Bren Esports.
 SunSparks defeats them once more, this time by a score of 3–1.